wlzhao22/lip-vireo/README.md

 ###### [3] Herbert Bay, Tinne Tuytelaars, Luc Van Gool: SURF: Speeded up robust features, ECCV'06

 # Compile
 ##### This project can be smoothly compiled under Ubuntu and MacOS, while it is also possible to be compiled successfully (by MinGW) under Windows with only small changes.
-For Windows, user should install MinGW first, then edit "iotool.cpp", comment out the following lines in the file
+For Windows, user should install MinGW first, then edit "iotool.cpp" and "config.h", comment out the following lines in the files

 ```code
 #ifndef LINUX